scvalex/ltc/docs/final.md

 Some components wish to be notified when something happens inside the store they are attached to.
-This is the case of the node server which "listens" for changes to the data so that it can propagate them to other node, and it is the case of the status server which keeps web interfaces up to date.
+This is the case of the node server which "listens" for changes to the data so that it can propagate them to other node, and it is the case of the status server which keeps the web interface up to date.

 A simple solution would have these components register an "event handler" with the store: whenever the store does something, it would